nimritee/nimritee-blogs/content/blog/CSSTricks/index.md

 ## 2. mask-image

 *What is image masking?* <br>
-Image masking is used to hide some portions of the image and to reveal some portions.
 CSS masking allows us to define a mask shape which is then applied to the image.
-Anything that come outside the mask shape is cut out, and the rest is displayed.
-It is pretty much works the same as masking in Photoshop.
+Anything that comes outside the mask shape is removed, and the rest is displayed.
+This is called Image masking.
+It hides some portion of the image and to reveals the rest.
+It is pretty much works like masking in Photoshop.

-Let's say you want to use an image, but only want to show certain parts of it.
-You can achieve this using the <font color ="#905"><span style="background-color:#e1e2e3">mask-image</span></font> property in CSS.
+Let's say you want to use an image, but want to show certain parts of it.
+You can achieve this bt using the <font color ="#905"><span style="background-color:#e1e2e3">mask-image</span></font> property in CSS.
 Masking can be performed using gradients and images.

-*Anything that’s 100% black in the image mask with be completely visible, anything that’s 100% transparent will be completely hidden, and anything in-between will partially mask the image.*
+*Anything that’s 100% black in the image mask will be completely visible, anything that’s 100% transparent will be completely hidden, and anything in-between will be partially masked in the image.*

 ### Masking using Gradients
 - Linear Gradient Masking<br>